leonardoraele/godot-voxel-sandbox/devlog.md

 	make my code flexible about the meshing algorithm.
 The idea is that I can come back and implement other meshing algorithms and compare their performance and generated mesh.
 - 13:16		I just found out Godot uses negative Z values for "forward".
 This might be messing with the calculations
+- 22:12		At this point, the surface is being correctly meshed—or at least the surface triangles are being correctly positioned—but it was impossible to properly see the geometry because the surface was not being shaded—it was a flat color.
+I messed with the material used for the mesh, but even after enabling shading on the material, the mesh was still flat.
+I tried downloading a random material from the internet but the surface remained flat.
+At first, I thought it had something to do with lighting, but I created a new cube in the scene and applied the same material to the cube and it was rendered properly, so I deduced it was something to so with the mesh and not the material or the light.
+I went back to the documentation for the SurfaceTool class—the tool I used to build the mesh—and then I found a method called GenerateNormals.
+I had no idea normals had to be pre-calculated and baked into the meshj; much less that I had to manually tell the SurfaceTool to do it.
+Thankfully, it was just a matter of calling a method and it calculated the normals for all triangles in the mesh automatically, and now I could properly see the geometry of the mesh I generated, even without a material applied.
+(I mean, it looked like foam without a material applied, but at least it was shaded properly, so I can see the geometry of the mesh)